"""Client-side Python SDK for SkyPilot.

 down: bool = False, # pylint: disable=redefined-outer-name

-backend: Optional[backends.Backend] = None,
+backend: Optional['backends.Backend'] = None,

-) -> server_common.RequestId:
+) -> server_common.RequestId[Tuple[Optional[int],

 """Executes a task on an existing cluster.